Ripple vs Bitcoin: Which Crypto Should You Buy in 2022

 The answer is actually fairly simple.
 The supply of Bitcoin is capped at 21 million BTC.
 In addition to this, Bitcoin mining has an in-built deflationary supply mechanism, which is more commonly known as halving.
 Halving, as the name suggests, reduces the BTC reward that miners receive by half and thus limits the total supply released into the Bitcoin ecosystem.

 As a point of note when it comes to the demand side of things, online payments giant PayPal has recently added support for Bitcoin, opening up the world of cryptocurrency to its 330 million or so users.
-It is conceivable that if these users all chose to buy Bitcoin in 2021, there wouldn’t be enough BTC to go around.
+It is conceivable that if these users all chose to buy Bitcoin, there wouldn’t be enough BTC to go around.

 Just as with Bitcoin, anyone looking to invest in Ripple will want to know about the stock-flow model.
 Once again, things are very different between the two cryptocurrencies.
 A significant proportion of XRP is held in escrow by Ripple Labs.
 The company then releases up to 1 billion tokens (out of an estimated 100 billion total supply) every month to support business activities on the network.
 Any unused tokens are then placed back into escrow.

 The monthly release of XRP is facilitated via a smart contract on the network, the protocol ensures that there will be no possibility of misuse due to an oversupply of XRP tokens in the network, and even under this system, it will take many years before all the coins are in circulation.
 However, the approach has garnered much criticism from the crypto community - especially as the firm behind XRP holds such a large proportion of the currency.